 Greenhouses are something everyone who is interested in gardening will enjoy.
-Being able to propagate plants in controlled conditions, to grow your own vegetables and flowers without having to contend with birds, animals and pests – is something that all greenthumbs would like.
-Many people are interested in how to build a greenhouse – and the kitform plastic greenhouses such as the SILVER LINE units are an easy, neat and economical solution.
+Being able to propagate plants in controlled conditions, to grow your own vegetables and flowers without having to contend with birds, animals and pests will give much better results for your efforts.
+Interested in how to build a greenhouse? – the kitform polycarbonate greenhouses such as the SILVER LINE units are an easy, neat and economical solution.

 We make it even easier for you – at Landera we offer FREE DELIVERY to your address in Australia on all greenhouse products shown below AND our 30 day MONEY BACK GUARANTEE if you aren’t happy with the product!
 Simply send back to our Melbourne warehouse for a full refund.

 SILVERLINE polycarbonate plastic greenhouses by Palram range in size from the SINGLE COLD FRAME right through a range of mini greenhouses to the AMERICANA 12 x 12 GREENHOUSE, and cater for every situation, including small courtyards, patios and balcony gardens.
 The robust aluminium extrusion greenhouse frame and the virtually unbreakable polycarbonate plastic glazing are designed for long, trouble-free lifespan.
 High quality, ease of assembly and very competitive pricing are the benefits that make them one of the most popular ranges of polycarbonate greenhouses on the Australian market.